sabir22/Yandex-Vision-API-.net-example/README.md

 lang - language in "['ru','en', ...]" format (https://cloud.yandex.ru/docs/vision/concepts/ocr/supported-languages)

-How to work with JYCR, there in solutions you can find an example - winform application.
+Example - how to work with JYCR "JYCT_Test" - simple winform application.
 "open json" - open json response (text file) (from something like "curl").
 "parse" - parse json response into text.
 "open image -> online rec" - recognize image using .net httpclient.
 "show image" - after online recognizing this will open image with rectangles over text strings and words.
 Toolbar will show value of string and word while mouse pointer on it.
 Right click on mouse will copy word value to buffer.

+Note that there are two methods to get recognition result - async and sync:
+JYCR.ycRecognizeImageASYNC(fName) and JYCR.ycRecognizeImageSYNC(fName).

+With async operation you car run multiple recognition tasks.